nic-dgl103/Exercise-1---Basic-Website/README.md

 `<!-- F23 DGL 103 CVS1 - Jane Pordor - Basic Website Exercise -->`
     * Reference the stylesheet by adding `<link rel="stylesheet" href="style.css">` in the head element of *index.html*
     * Change the page title to 'Basic Website Exercise'.
-5. Add the page content to body element of the page:
+5. Add some content to the body element of the page:
     * Write a level 1 heading HTML element
     * Add the following questions below the level 1 heading and include your answers:
         * Who are you?
 Please write a short bio (you can include your github username instead of your full name if you are concerned about privacy.
 GitHub's servers are located in the USA.)